cheyanneshariat/OverCite/README.md

 5. Click the paper you want.
 6. OverCite will update the active citation key and insert the BibTeX entry into the project bibliography file.

-## Scope

-OverCite works best when you already know the paper, author, or result you want to cite, and want to add it without leaving the editor.
-It is designed to replace the interruptive workflow of stopping, searching ADS/SciX, copying BibTeX, renaming the citation key, and then returning to writing.
-It is not meant to replace broader literature exploration, paper discovery, or full reference-management software.

 ## Examples

 Recommended citation patterns, from strongest to weakest: